-1. See Appendix C for deadlines for research progress reports.

-- 2. Graduate students who expect to complete their requirements for degrees in Spring Quarter of the third year must make application for the degree at the Graduate School during the first two weeks of Spring Quarter (no later than the second Friday in the quarter).
+- 1. See Appendix C for deadlines for research progress reports. - 2.
+Graduate students/residents who expect to complete their requirements for degrees in Spring Quarter of the third year must make application for the degree at the Graduate School during the first two weeks of Spring Quarter (no later than the second Friday in the quarter).
 You must apply to graduate in the FIRST TWO WEEKS OF THE QUARTER regardless of which quarter in which you wish to graduate. - 3.
-When the final examination on the research (thesis defense) is completed and the application approved by the student's research committee, the warrant must be signed and the box "APPROVED FOR GRADUATION" checked.
-Return the warrant to the Program Coordinator and she will keep it on file and electronically signify to the Graduate School that you may graduate. - E. Applications are good for two consecutive quarters only.
-It is required that a graduate student be registered for at least 1 credit of RD 600 (Independent Research) in the quarter in which the requirements are completed. - F. The filing of the application for the MSD in the Graduate School is solely the responsibility of the graduate student.
-The program coordinator will send a reminder to the student.
+When the final examination on the research (thesis defense) is completed and the application approved by the resident's research committee, the Committee Signature Form must be signed and the box "APPROVED FOR GRADUATION" checked.
+Return the Committee Signature Form to the Program Coordinator who will keep it on file and electronically signify to the Graduate School that you may graduate. - E. Applications are good for two consecutive quarters only.
+It is required that a graduate student/resident be registered for at least 1 credit of RD 600 (Independent Research) in the quarter in which the requirements are completed. - F. The filing of the application for the MSD in the Graduate School is solely the responsibility of the graduate student/resident.
+The Program Coordinator will send a reminder to the resident.